Economic Faculty Association Rotterdam

-Established in 1925, The Economic Faculty association Rotterdam (EFR) has over 7000 members making it one of the biggest, oldest, and most active faculty associations in the Europe.
+Established in 1925, the Economic Faculty association Rotterdam (EFR) has over 7000 members making it one of the biggest, oldest, and most active faculty associations in Europe.

 It belongs to the Erasmus School of Economics, a faculty of the Erasmus University Rotterdam.

 EFR sets objectives for the students by filling the gap between theory and practice.
 They do this by organising a large number of activities.
-One of their most popular activities is the EFR Inspirtion Days, one of the most prestigious and professional student conferences in Western Europe.
+One of their most popular activities is the EFR Inspiration Days, one of the most prestigious and professional student conferences in Western Europe.

 History

 EFR was established on 14 March 1925, when the Association for Student Interests (VVS) was founded to represent the students of the Netherlands School of Commerce.

 In the forty years that followed, the VVS has served students by being the bridge between students and professors, representing student interests and organizing guest lectures, with notable speakers like professor Joseph Schumpeter in 1925/1926.
 From September 1939, the Netherlands School of Commerce was renamed to the Netherlands School of Economics and the VVS continued to serve its students.
 On 11 November 1964 the members of the general member meeting decided to rename the association to the "Economic Faculty association Rotterdam".

 As from 1969, a new concept was introduced called colleges.
 The disputen had been intended especially for the progressed students who kept themselves busy with their main subjects.
 Later some of these colleges split off from the main association forming their own associations, these include; Faector (econometrics), JFR (law), Aeclipse (policy economics master students) and a few more.

 In the academic year 1977/1978, EFR-Bulletin was published for the first time; a communication booklet was distributed after the lectures.
 In the following year EFR-Courant was introduced.
 Later the booklet took the form of the magazine Eclaire.
 The magazine was published five times a year and 6000 issues were distributed among students and business associates.
 Some special editions, for the Business Week for example, were sent out to all economics students in the Netherlands.
 The last edition of the Eclair was published in 2014, in 2019 a special lustrum edition was created but this was never formally published.